Cloud Computing In The Construction Industry: A Snapshot

 The main risk to construction industry within the supply chain is that materials will not get delivered on time, causing delays to the projects.
 This can be seen in two ways: materials being moved within a site or materials being delivered to site.

 There has been significant cloud computing uptake in supply chain management already.
 Few years ago, Qantas Airlines, in their effort to cut operational costs by at least $2 billion, rolled out their real-time supply chain inventory and parts forecasting system.
-A few benefits of this initiative are forecasting parts requirements, create product configurations, model probabilistic maintenance bills of materials, collaborating more deeply with customers and suppliers to help improve the airline’s ability to predict changes and risks in its network.
+A few benefits of this initiative are forecasting parts requirements, create product configurations, model probabilistic maintenance bills of materials, collaborating more deeply with customers and suppliers to help improve the airline’s ability to predict changes and risk identification in its network.

 Source: Unsplash